 These special devices apply pressure for swelling/edema reduction, either after an acute injury, following a surgical procedure, due to lymphedema, or due to pathology such as venous insufficiency.
 Education sessions for home use are considered medically necessary (up to two sessions).
-Cooling systems such as Game Ready® Systems, Cryocuff, Polar Care Wave or any similar cold compression system devices are not considered vasopneumatic devices and should not be billed as such.
+Cooling systems such as Game Ready® Systems, Cryocuff, Polar Care devices and should not be billed as such.